industrial-optimization-group/DESDEO/docs/explanation/test_problems.md

 ## The hatch cover design problem (RE24)

 In the hatch cover design problem [3], the first objective is to minimize the weight of the hatch cover.
 The second objective is to minimize the sum of the two constraint violations.
 The two decision variables $x_1$ and $x_2$ represent the flange thickness and the beam height of the hatch cover.
+Both decision variables are continuous and the Pareto front for the problem is convex.

 The objective functions and constraints for the hatch cover design problem are defined as follows: